bsodmike/connect-1password/README.md

 The library can be used by Rust applications, tools, and other automations to access and manage items in 1Password Vaults.

-## Early draft, please wait for initial release

-This is an early draft and is a work in progress.
-I've posted this earlier so as to setup my crate online.
-Please wait for a proper release, which will be ready shortly; watch this space for further updates.

 ## Installation

 ## Usage